glorinli/statusok/README.md

 This fork from [sanathp/statusok](https://github.com/sanathp/statusok) brings those changes:

-* Shorter and straight to the point error messages, aiming for better readability in chat channels such as Slack
+* Shorter notifications, aiming for better readability in chat channels such as Slack
+* Upgrade from Go 1.11 to 1.17 (add `go.mod`)
 * Simplify the `Dockerfile` to build from source code (instead of building from a downloaded zip file)
 * Add `docker-compose.yml` file to easily deploy the stack
 * Add a GitHub Actions workflow to publish an image to [`ghcr.io/vemonet/statusok`](https://github.com/vemonet/statusok/pkgs/container/statusok)